Soviet cruiser Admiral Isakov: 1980s and end of service

 After the completion of her refit, Admiral Isakov conducted combat training in the Barents and Norwegian Seas, near the Lofoten and Faroe Islands.
 On 27 May 1981 she deliberately rammed the British destroyer HMS Glasgow in the Barents Sea while the latter was collecting intelligence.
 The damage aboard Glasgow was minor, after the British captain matched his speed with that of Admiral Isakov.
-Escorting the battlecruiser Kirov along with her sister Kronstadt and the destroyers Smyshleny and Stroyny, she participated in Exercise Sever-81 between 9 and 10 July.
+Escorting the battlecruiser Kirov along with her sister Kronstadt and the destroyers Smyshlyony and Stroyny, she participated in Exercise Sever-81 between 9 and 10 July.
 The cruiser was transferred to the 170th Anti-Submarine Warfare Brigade on 12 February 1982.

 Admiral Isakov once again cruised into the Atlantic and the Mediterranean between 27 July and 2 October 1982, beginning with anti-submarine Exercise Natyag in the Greenland Sea and passed Jan Mayen on 1 August.
 After participating in Exercise Atoll from 6 to 8 August, she escorted Kiev during Exercise Shchit-82 from 25 September to 1 October.
 Following repairs at Sevastopol, Admiral Isakov, under the flag of Northern Fleet First Deputy Commander Vice Admiral Vladimir Kruglikov, steamed westwards alongside the frigate Rezvyy and Genrikh Gasanov.
 She visited Havana and Cienfuegos between 2 and 10 December 1982 before returning to Severomorsk on 21 February 1983.
 During the voyage, on 16 January, the Soviet group came within 50 miles of the Mississippi River Delta.
 She escorted the aircraft cruiser Novorossiysk during the latter's voyage to the Pacific to the latitude of Gibraltar in October, with the destroyers Otchayanny, Udaloy, and the oiler Genrikh Gasanov.

 Before participating in command staff Exercise Atlantika-84 from 31 March to 4 April 1984, the cruiser suffered a partial flooding of her ammunition storage while preparing for the exercise on 20 February.
 She underwent a mid-career refit at SRZ-35 between 9 October 1986 and 27 August 1990, receiving updated Rastrub-B missiles for her Metel, the Shlyuz satellite navigation system and the Tsunami-BM satellite communications system.
 On 1 October 1991, the 170th Brigade was redesignated as the 44th Anti-Submarine Warfare Division.

 After the dissolution of the Soviet Union, Admiral Isakov was transferred to the Russian Navy.
 Due to reduced naval funding she was decommissioned on 30 June 1993, crew disbanding on 31 December; the naval jack was lowered for the last time on 14 January 1994.
 In mid-1994, the ship was sold to an Indian company for scrapping, but sank under tow en route.

 During her career, Admiral Isakov was assigned the temporary tactical numbers 587, 251, 298, 550, 549, 647 (from 1990), and 672.